smitjagani/pokemon_api_demo/README.md

-aaa# Welcome to Pokemon API 🚀
+aaaa# Welcome to Pokemon API 🚀

 Create a Flutter app using BLoC to fetch and display Pokémon details from the Pokémon API, showcasing efficient state management and data sharing.